 - It’s important to note that an Apple iPad (including the iPad Pro) is not acceptable, as they are unable to run full versions of important software, including the Microsoft Office Suite.

-When you are shopping for a computer, the RAM refers to the processing speed of the device.
+When you are shopping for a computer, a higher amount of RAM greatly increases the speed of the device.
 A device with 4GB will be sufficient for the normal computing tasks your son will do – writing, researching, presentations, etc. A computer with 8GB of RAM will be helpful if your son ever ventures into more advanced computing tasks like photo editing, movie making, etc.

 It is hard to recommend a specific model because computer manufacturers make unique models for different stores.
 Therefore, we can’t recommend one model that you’ll find at all stores.
 With that said, below we’ve recommended some product lines and included links to the devices at multiple locations.
 These product lines come in various configurations (hard drive, RAM, etc).

 We strongly recommend that you purchase an additional insurance policy on this device.
 Many stores, such as Best Buy offer insurance.
 When purchasing, please be sure that it will cover accidental breakage or loss.
 The screens might break over time, as it endures the day-to-day handling by a teenager.

 If you do not wish to purchase the insurance through a store, a good third party company is Worth Avenue Group.

 If your device does not come with a keyboard, please be sure to purchase a keyboard.
 This is vital to effective productivity at school.

 Secondly, it is important that your son have a way to protect the device, whether through a separate laptop bag, or in a protected pocket of his book bag.

 Finally, a stylus will most likely help your son with his coursework.